bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

 will not cause the likelihood :math:`l(\theta)` to decrease below :math:`l(\theta^{t-1})`.
-In other words, when do our EM iteration to maximize the :math:`Q(\theta, \theta^{t-1})` function, we're guaranteeing that we don't decrease the likelihood function.
-Since we're dealing with convex functions, we can only get a local maximum but this is pretty good for most applications.
+In other words, when do our EM iteration to maximize the :math:`Q(\theta, \theta^{t-1})` function, we're guaranteeing that we don't decrease the likelihood function as required.

 |h2| Conclusion |h2e|

-Deriving the math for the EM algorithm is quite a bit of work but the end result is actually quite simple.
-I've tried to work out all the math in more detail because many of the sources that I've seen gloss over some of the details, inadvertently putting up a roadblock for those of us who want to work through the math.
-Hopefully my explanation in this post helps clears a path to understanding the intuition and math behind the EM algorithm.
+Deriving the math for the EM algorithm is quite a bit of work but the resulting algorithm is actually quite simple.
+I've tried to work out all the math in more detail because many of the sources that I've seen gloss over some of the steps, inadvertently putting up a roadblock for those of us who want to work through the math.
+Hopefully my explanation helps clears a path for you to understand the intuition and math behind the EM algorithm too.

 |h2| Further Reading |h2e|